Futures studies: Early 20th century

 The British H. G. Wells established the genre of "true science fiction" at the turn of the century.
 Well's works were supposedly based on sound scientific knowledge.
-Well's became a forerunner of social and technological forecasting.
+Wells became a forerunner of social and technological forecasting.
 A series of techno-optimistic newspaper articles and books were published between 1890 and 1914 in the US and Europe.
 After World War I the Italian Futurism movement led by Filippo Tommaso Marinetti glorified modernity.
 Soviet futurists, such as Vladimir Mayakovsky, David Burliuk, and Vasily Kamensky struggled against official communist cultural policy throughout the 20th century.
 In Japan, futurists gained traction after World War I by denouncing the Meiji era and glorifying speed and technological progress.

 With the end of World War I interest in statistical forecasting intensified.
 In statistics, a forecast is a calculation of a future event's magnitude or probability.
 Forecasting calculates the future, while an estimate attempts to establish the value of an existing quantity.
 In the United States, President Hoover established a Research Committee on Social Trends in 1929 headed by William F. Ogburn.
 Past statistics were used to chart trends and project those trends into the future.
 Planning became part of the political decision-making process after World War II as capitalist and communist governments across the globe produced predictive forecasts.
 The RAND Corporation was founded in 1945 to assist the US military with post-war planning.
 The long-term planning of military and industrial Cold War efforts peaked in the 1960s when peace research emerged as a counter-movement and the positivist idea of "the one predictable future" was called into question.